Santa Monica Self-Guided GPS Audio Tour Preview

 Palisades Park

-You’re standing at the corner of Wilshire Boulevard and Ocean Avenue.
-Before crossing Ocean Avenue, take a moment to look across the street—you’ll see the beautiful Palisades Park.Stretching over 26 acres along the coastal bluffs, this park offers some of the most stunning views of the Pacific Ocean.
+Stop here at the corner of Wilshire Boulevard and Ocean Avenue before crossing Ocean Avenue, take a moment to look across the street—you’ll see the beautiful Palisades Park.Stretching over 26 acres along the coastal bluffs, this park offers some of the most stunning views of the Pacific Ocean.
 Originally developed in the early 1900s, it has long been a favorite spot for both locals and visitors to stroll scenic walking paths, admire coastal cliffs, explore art installations, and enjoy the shade of a diverse mix of tree species.The park was designed by Frederick Law Olmsted, the legendary landscape architect who co-designed New York City’s Central Park.
 His vision helped shape the natural elegance and open feel that still defines the park today.As you walk along the path, you'll notice the towering palm trees, many standing over 100 feet tall.
 These iconic palms were planted in the 1930s and have become a visual symbol of Southern California.
 Interestingly, palm trees aren't native to the region.
 Their presence dates back to the Franciscan missionaries, who planted them for use in Palm Sunday ceremonies.
 Decades later, during a marketing push to rival Florida, California strategically planted thousands of palms to create an exotic, tropical feel that would attract new residents from across the country.When you're ready, carefully cross Ocean Avenue at the light and head toward the 70-foot-tall painted steel obelisk straight ahead.
 I’ll tell you more about it when you get there.

 Beacon Overlook